retaildevcrews/ngsa/IaC/AKS/README.md

 ```

-This walkthrough will create resource groups, a Cosmos DB instance, and an Azure Kubernetes Service (AKS) cluster.
+This walkthrough will create resource groups, a Cosmos DB instance, Azure DNS entry(if specified) and an Azure Kubernetes Service (AKS) cluster.
+An automation script is available which can be used instead of this walkthrough.
+Script usage instruction is found [here](#aks-cluster-using-automated-script)

 #### Choose a unique DNS name